 218 million Americans are eligible to vote.
 42 percent of them do not do so.
 They are unregistered, they are unmotivated, or they are otherwise flat-out marginalized.
 Regardless of the circumstances, all of us are complicit in the result.
 All of us.

-92 million eligible voters did not vote this past November.
-Ninety two million.
-So, as our top judicial infrastructure is severed within 10 days of this new presidency, let us never forget this number.
-As our national security apparatus is compromised within 10 days of this new presidency, let us never forget this number.
-As our international relations are mangled within 10 days of this new presidency, let us never forget this number.
-As one after another public servant is fired for insubordination within 10 days of this new presidency, let us never forget this number.
-As America reverses its legacy of embracing immigrants within 10 days of this new presidency, let us never forget this number.
-As our media is told to "shut up" or "get rid of people" (Kellyanne Conway) who disagree with this president within the first 10 days of his presidency, let us never forget this number.
+92 million eligible voters did not vote during the previous presidential election cycle.
+So, as our top judicial infrastructure is severed, let us never forget this number.
+As our national security apparatus is compromised, let us never forget this number.
+As our international relations are mangled, let us never forget this number.
+As one after another public servant is fired for insubordination or harangued for unscrupulousness, let us never forget this number.
+As America reverses its legacy of embracing immigrants, let us never forget this number.
+As our media is told to "shut up" or "get rid of people" (Kellyanne Conway) who disagree with this president, let us never forget this number.

-Click thumbnails to view full photos.
+Click thumbnails to view full photos from the 2017 Women's March in Los Angeles.
 More photos below.